benshults22/DS4002-CS3-BenShults/README.md

 ## Data

-The necessary data is located in the "DATA" folder
+The necessary data is located in the "DATA" folder, and contains both a raw and cleaned csv

 ## Reference Materials